tokudayo/pythonify/README.md

 ## Known issues

-For now, Pythonify treats every pair of curly braces as a code block wrapper thus in cases where curly braces are used differently (e.g. array definitions), the code would not look so pretty.
+For now, Pythonify treats every pair of curly braces as a code block wrapper, thus in cases where curly braces are used differently (e.g. array definitions), the code would look a bit off but not too noticeable.

 ## Why?

-- I thought [this](assets/meme.png) looks funny.
+- I thought [this](assets/meme.png) was funny.

 - I was bored.